Lowa Uplander GTX

-Lightweight waterproof boots.
+Lightweight waterproof boots (but the waterproofing is unreliable).
 May not be suitable for all foot shapes due to a deep forefoot.

 - Tall boots—more protection against water getting in over the top